 I am especially interested in the analysis of power, the experience of place, and the practice of holy and human communion.

-I am a community theologian and pastor of a small, diverse UCC congregation in Birmingham, Alabama in the United States.
+I am a community theologian and pastor of a small, diverse UCC congregation in the American South.

 The work and the perspective captured on this site originally evolved before I began working in congregational ministry.
 However, it remains relevant in its depiction of the theology that guides my daily engagement with my congregation and the community.